IBM and Pfizer claim AI can predict Alzheimer’s onset with 71% accuracy

 These steps resulted in a larger dataset than those used in other studies and made it possible to verify projections with real-life results.
 For example, if the model developed by the IBM and Pfizer coauthors predicted a 65-year-old Framingham subject would develop Alzheimer’s by age 85, they could check that person’s records to find out whether the subject had been diagnosed with the disease and when the diagnosis occurred.

-It should be noted that Framingham only canvassed thousands of adults in the city of Framingham, Massachusetts.
 Research has shown that much of the data used to train algorithms for diagnosing diseases may perpetuate inequalities.
 Recently, a team of U.K. scientists found that almost all eye disease datasets come from patients in North America, Europe, and China, meaning eye disease-diagnosing algorithms are less certain to work well for racial groups from underrepresented countries.
 In another study, Stanford University researchers claimed that most of the U.S. data for studies involving medical uses of AI come from California, New York, and Massachusetts.

 Indeed, the researchers found evidence of bias within their own model, which predicted Alzheimer’s onset for participants without a college degree more accurately than for those with (76% versus 70%).
 It also attained higher accuracy with women compared with men (83% versus 64%), performing on average 2.61 times better for female subjects compared with males.